VUnit/vunit/docs/check/user_guide.rst

 called as part of sequential code or synchronous to a clock in a clocked and usually concurrent procedure call.
-There are five unclocked versions of each point check and they correspond to the function and four procedures available for the basic check.
+There are five unclocked versions of each point check and they correspond to the function and four procedures previously described for ``check``.
 The only difference to the parameter lists is that the boolean ``expr`` parameter is replaced by one or more parameters specific to the point check.